Best daily deals

 AiAiAi’s USB-C cable terminates in a standard male 3.5mm plug to send an analog signal to the headphones.

-My biggest gripe with the AiAiAi TMA-2 of any flavor is the 3.5mm connection.
-While I’m happy they’re there, I loathe the proprietary system of twisting and locking the connections into place so you can’t use generic components should something break.
+My biggest gripe with the AiAiAi TMA-2 platform is the 3.5mm connection: I loathe the proprietary system of twisting and locking the connections into place, so you can’t use generic jacks should something break.
 Being unable to connect cables to your headphones due to a tiny plastic thing breaking defeats the entire purpose of having a removable cable, so it’s more than a little frustrating when companies do this.

-You might find that the connections are a little finicky at first.
-If you can only get one channel working, you’ll need to re-twist the hookups.
-Once you do, however, you won’t need to take them out unless you’re going to swap a component out for another.
+The connections are a little finicky at first.
+If you can only get one channel working, you must re-twist the hookups.
+Once you do, however, you will only need to take them out if you swap out a component.

 Does the AiAiAi TMA-2 MFG4 block out noise?